Innis Mhòr

 Innis Mhòr is a tidal island in the Dornoch Firth of Easter Ross off the east coast of Scotland.
-It is about 26 ha in extent and is largely, if not exclusively made up of moving sand dunes.
+It is about 26 ha in extent and is largely, if not exclusively, made up of moving sand dunes.
 No point on the island is greater than 5 m above sea level.
 It has almost certainly never been permanently inhabited.
-The nearest settlement is Inver to the south, (which is 5 km west of Portmahomack) and the town of Tain is 8 km to the east.
+The nearest settlement is Inver to the south (which is 5 km west of Portmahomack).
+The town of Tain is 8 km to the east.